 Paris Pass Pricing

-Now that you know what’s included, let’s talk about pricing.
+Now that we know what’s included, let’s talk about pricing.
 The Paris Pass offers 2, 3, 4, and 6-day packages.
-Pricing is structured into 3 tiers grouped by adults, teens, and children ages 4-11.
-As of May 2017, the current prices are:
+Pricing is structured into 3 tiers, grouped by adults, teens, and children ages 4-11.
+As of December 2017, the current prices are:

 |Passes||Adult Price||Teen Price||Child Price|